gwlucastrig/gridfour/docs/README.md

 ## Project Links
 [The Gridfour Code Repository on Github](https://github.com/gwlucastrig/gridfour) -- Our main project space and code repository

-[The Gridfour Application Notes](notes_index.html) -- A collection of articles describing the algorithms used in Gridfour, the results of performance tests, and helpful how-to articles.
+[The Gridfour User Notes](notes_index.html) -- A collection of articles describing the algorithms used in Gridfour, the results of performance tests, and helpful how-to articles.

 ## Background